Amineharrabi/E5-Large-v2-probe-sentencing/README.md

 If both JSON files are present, the visualizer shows a **model switcher** in the top-right corner — click between E5 and MiniLM to compare.
-The same biases surviving in the "lightweight" model is your twist ending.
+The same biases surviving in the "lightweight" model

 ---